abhinavk99/jikanpy/V4_upgrade_changes.md

 	- New: `Last-Modified` details the cache set date
 	- New: `X-Request-Fingerprint` details the unique request fingerprint

+- Responses are now wrapped in a single key dict: {'data' : usual_response}
+- Search has more argument options
+- `/character` endpoint is now `/characters`

 ## Things new in v4